-Network meta-analysis (NMA) is used to summarise relative treatment effects from randomised trials (RCTs) that compare multiple competing interventions for the same condition (for more about NMA, see here).
+Network meta-analysis (NMA) is used to summarise relative treatment effects from randomised trials (RCTs) that compare multiple competing interventions for the same condition (for more about NMA, see Overview of Evidence Synthesis and NMA).
 Most NMAs are based on published aggregate data (AD), but this limits the ability to investigate the extent of network consistency and between-study heterogeneity.
 As individual participant data (IPD) are considered the gold standard in evidence synthesis, it may be possible to use this when conducting NMA.

 What was examined in this case study?